Robust computation of linear models by convex relaxation

-To control the linear structure statistic $\Strct$, we need a tail bound for the maximum singular value of a Gaussian matrix.
+In this section, we develop the probability inequalities that we need to estimate the alignment statistic $\Align(L)$ for data drawn from the Haystack model.
+First, we need a tail bound for the maximum singular value of a Gaussian matrix.
 The following inequality is a well-known consequence of Slepian's lemma.
 See~\cite[Thm.~2.13]{Davidson2001} and the errata~\cite{Davidson2001-addenda} for details.

 \begin{prop} Let $\mtx{G}$ be an $m \times n$ matrix whose entries are i.i.d.~standard normal random variables.
 For each $t \geq 0$,

 where $\Phi(t)$ is the Gaussian cumulative density function

 \end{prop}